cherrynoize/theme/README.md

 ### Global themes

+Global themes are plain-text configuration files found in [.config/themes](../.config/themes).
+You can just open them in any text editor, modify them, create new ones and remove existing ones.

-By default, base global themes are installed in `/etc/themes`.
+By default, system global themes are installed in `/etc/themes`.
 User themes can be set in `~/.config/themes`.
-Or you can specify custom paths by editing the `BASE_THEMES_DIR` and `USER_THEMES_DIR` variables in [`.initrc`](.initrc).
+Or you can specify custom paths by defining a `BASE_THEMES_DIR` and `USER_THEMES_DIR` variable respectively.

+^ If you're using my [dotfiles](https://github.com/cherrynoize/dotfiles)
+^ you can set these in the [`.initrc`](.initrc) file.

+Though provided global themes are still very simple, the infrastructure is already capable of supporting endlessly complex themes.
+You just need to set them up.

-### Local themes
+### Context themes

-> Note: *local* does not refer to **user** themes.
-Both base
-> and user themes are **global** themes.

-Local themes are single context themes.
-Global themes are complex (as in containing multiple separate objects) configurations which include the configuration/theme for several single contexts.
-A global theme can be a collection of multiple themes to be set each for the appropriate context
+Themes can be set for a single context, such as `wallpaper`, `bspwm`, `dunst`, etc.

+Global themes are, at the very core, configuration files setting multiple themes for separate contexts.

 **Theme** is based upon [`wpgtk`](https://github.com/deviantfero/wpgtk)